mana-z/bashtest/README.md

 Neither suites nor tests need not to be declared in any other way.

-For test assertions, a `fail` alias is defined and understood by bUnit, with the example usage as
+For test assertions, a `fail` alias is defined and understood by bashtest, with the example usage as
 shown:

 ```
 [[ $foo == bar ]] || fail
 ```

-bUnit is capable of pretty-printing the failure with surrounding context for ease of use.
+bashtest is capable of pretty-printing the failure with surrounding context for ease of use.

 For each test suite, a setup and a teardown may be defined.
 Those are called before and after each test of the suite: